Simonehina/Interactive-Lab-Hub/Lab 1/README.md

 acknowledging their contributions, and credit any other influences (YouTube, Github, Twitter, a friend who lent you a lamp) that informed your recreation.

+Thank you, Simin and David for working together for this lab project.

 ---

 # Part 2 — ReMastering the light